cardano-foundation/testnets-cardano-org/resources/content/articles/en/erc20-getting-started.md

 Image 5

 4. To get testnet AGIX, copy your account address from the Metamask wallet.
-5. Go to the [Singularitynet faucet](https://faucet.singularitynet.io/) and log in with your GitHub account.
+5. Go to the [SingularityNET faucet](https://faucet.singularitynet.io/) and log in with your GitHub account.
 6. Select the ‘Kovan’ option, paste your wallet address, and click ‘Submit’.

 Image 6